Part 2 of the making polymer clay tiles adventure. Read Part 1 to see how this started.

 As I mentioned, I put the clay tiles in the pan.
 What pan, you ask?
 Well, the pan I’m using to bake them.

-The thing about making polymer clay tiles is that to get them to keep the shape, you have to bake them, so they hold that shape permanently.
+The thing about making polymer clay tiles is you have to bake them, so they hold that shape permanently.
 Otherwise, they’re just wads of clay that you could shape into something else.
 Or carve things into — things you may not want.
-Or, the tiles will dry out and crumble.
+Or the tiles will dry out and crumble.

 Like the pasta maker and the rolling pin, you should have a designated polymer clay baking sheet.
 Then, what you’re really supposed to have is a dedicated polymer clay oven, probably for the same reason you should have a designated polymer clay pasta maker.

 The odor-fighting solution is to cover your baking tray, whatever it is, with another baking tray or sheet, then securing the top sheet to the bottom sheet.
-As the polymer clay bakes, the odor stays safely trapped in between the two.
-Everyone said that if you go this route, you should secure the top baking tray, and, interestingly, many suggested using a binder clip like this: pic
+As the polymer clay bakes, the odor stays safely trapped between the two.
+Everyone said that if you go this route, you should secure the top baking tray, and, interestingly, many suggested using a binder clip to do this.
+You know, the kind that’s got two metal parts that are linked by a piece of plastic?

 I know 275 Fahrenheit isn’t that hot, but it is hot enough to bake food.
 And, I would guess, melt the plastic off a binder clip.
 I trust my fellow craft enthusiasts, but I took a pass on this one and covered the tray in tin foil instead.